 We conduct ethnographic and historical research on money, especially in conjunction with technological change.

 Our books offer a good place to start!
 We have written for academic and popular audiences on a variety of topics related to novel and emerging payment and accounting technologies, including mobile money, peer/on-demand/gig economy platforms, cryptocurrencies (especially Bitcoin), and the financial and non-financial uses of the blockchain.
 We have also written about the culture and history of payment infrastructures, financial inclusion and development, cash and cashlessness, big data, and the uses, forms, meanings, and politics of money generally.

 Our work has been supported by the Filene Research Institute, Intel Labs, the National Science Foundation, and others.

 Maurer & Swartz, eds.
 (2017) Paid: Tales of Dongles, Checks, and other Money Stuff.
 Cambridge: The MIT Press.
-With chapters by Mainwaring, Maurer, Nelms, Swartz, and many others!
+With chapters by Mainwaring, Maurer, Nelms, O’Dwyer, Swartz, and many others!

 Maurer (2015) How Would You Like to Pay?
 How Technology Is Changing the Future of Money.
 Durham: Duke University Press.

 journal articles, chapters, & working papers

-Nelms, Maurer, Swartz, and Mainwaring (Forthcoming) “Social Payments: Innovation, Trust, Bitcoin, and the Sharing Economy.”
+Nelms, Maurer, Swartz, and Mainwaring (2017) “Social Payments: Innovation, Trust, Bitcoin, and the Sharing Economy.”
 Theory, Culture and Society. (prepublication pdf)